SegataLab/panphlan/README.md

 ----

-## General info
+## PanPhlAn

+#### Pangenome-based Phylogenomic Analysis

+PanPhlAn is a strain-level metagenomic profiling tool for identifying the gene composition and *in-vivo* transcriptional activity of individual strains in metagenomic samples.
+PanPhlAn’s ability for strain-tracking and functional analysis of unknown pathogens makes it an efficient tool for culture-free infectious outbreak epidemiology and microbial population studies.

-PanPhlAn is a complete framework for strain-level metagenomic profiling.
-PanPhlAn is written in Python and works with versions 2.6, 2.7 and 3.x.
+PanPhlAn is written in Python and covers the three main tasks:

-PanPhlAn is composed of three different modules (executable programs), which would define a computational pipeline:

-* `panphlan_pangenome_generation.py`, to create the pangenome of a bacterial species starting from the DNA sequences of many genomes;
+* `panphlan_pangenome_generation.py`, to create the pangenome database of a bacterial species
-* `panphlan_map.py`, to map each gene to its abundance in a given input metagenomic sample;
+* `panphlan_map.py`, to profile each metagenomic sample by mapping it against the species specific database
-* `panphlan_profile.py`, to execute a metagenomic/-transcriptomic profiling of the species in many metagenomic samples.

-You can find the instruction for downloading and installing PanPhlAn in the [Wiki](https://bitbucket.org/CibioCM/panphlan/wiki/Home) page of the project, but briefly what you need to do is the following:
+* `panphlan_profile.py`, to merge and process the mapping results for getting the final gene presence/absence and transcriptional matrices

+PanPhlAn runs under Ubuntu/Linux and requires the following software tools to be installed on your system:

-* install Usearch 7 in your system
+* Usearch 7
-* install Bowtie2 in your system
+* Bowtie2
-* install Samtools in your system
+* Samtools
-* install Python v.
-2.6, 2.7 or 3.x (and Biopython module) in your system
+* Python version 2.6, 2.7 or 3.x (including the Biopython module)

-* download PanPhlAn from this repository and install it in your system
+For more information, see our [wiki](https://bitbucket.org/CibioCM/panphlan/wiki).

-### Mailing list / discussion group ###
+### User support ###

-For questions and to keep up to date with information you can join our mailing list: [PanPhlAn-users](https://groups.google.com/forum/#!forum/panphlan-users)
+For questions and to keep up to date with information you can join our [email-based group and discussion forum](https://groups.google.com/forum/#!forum/panphlan-users)

 Or, you can directly write your question to [panphlan-users@googlegroups.com](mailto:panphlan-users@googlegroups.com)

-The list is managed by
+The user group is managed by

-* Matthias Scholz, researcher
+* Matthias Scholz, algorithm design
 * Thomas Tolio, programmer
 * Nicola Segata, principal investigator

-PanPhlAn is a project of the [Computational Metagenomics Lab at CIBIO](http://cibiocm.bitbucket.org/), University of Trento, Italy
+[PanPhlAn](http://cibiocm.bitbucket.org/tools/panphlan.html) is a project of the [Computational Metagenomics Lab at CIBIO](http://cibiocm.bitbucket.org/), University of Trento, Italy

 ----

 ## PanPhlAn modules usages

-Here follows the usage of the three PanPhlAn modules.

 Pangenome generation: